gabrieldaos/gabrieldaos.github.io/_posts/2019-10-15-eskwelabs-capstone.md

 ![pred1](/img/capstone-images/new_pred2.PNG){: .center-block :}

-The same tests is done above for the Farmers in the Philippines.
+The same tests are done above for the Farmers in the Philippines.
 The predictions were just the same as the test earlier.

 # Conclusion

-### Our country has a Celebrity driven culture where stories are relevant where there’s a popular figure involved in it.
+### Our country has a Celebrity driven culture where stories are relevant when there’s a popular figure involved in it.

-I know that some of you may already know this that adding a celebrity to something is always equal to more exposure, but now I have shown you quantifiable evidence of the degree that most of the Filipinos care more about other people's lives than the other relevant issues in our country.
+I know that some of you may already know that adding a celebrity to something is always equal to more exposure, but now I have shown you quantifiable evidence of the degree that most of the Filipinos care more about other people's lives than the other relevant issues in our country.

-Now its easy to say that perhaps to further increase the Filipino's attention to the social issues in our country is perhaps having these celebrities as the people presenting the problems to the public (which some NGOs already do) or maybe change the news format into something the audience is familiar with what they're currently watching, but do you guys remember the outlier I mentioned earlier?
+Now it's easy to say that perhaps to further increase the Filipinos' attention to the social issues in our country is perhaps having these celebrities as the people presenting the problems to the public (which some NGOs already do) or maybe change the news format into something the audience is familiar with what they're currently watching, but do you guys remember the outlier I mentioned earlier?

 **Mayor Isko Moreno**, now this guy has figured out how to spread awareness to his campaigns and the issues he's bringing up in Manila.
 He's doing the same things that other celebrities does, he levels with his audience, learns how to talk their language, and makes his problems and life relatable to the people.
 Now those things get the Filipino people's attention, which is seen with the findings earlier in # 2.

 Our government should not be going all fancy and just say I'm going to this and that and just tell people they have to do this.
-They must learn how to step down to our level in order to get their point in peoples' heads, otherwise its just gonna pass through and they'll just go back to figuring out whatever it is going on between the Barretos and such.
+They must learn how to step down to our level in order to get their point in peoples' heads, otherwise it's just gonna pass through and they'll just go back to figuring out whatever it is going on between the Barretos and such.